itancio/sokoban/documentation/SOFTWARE_DESIGN.md

 bool solved()
 ```

-Internally, levels will be a `vector<vector<vector<Cell>>>`, that is, a vector of sequential levels, each of which is a 2d vector representing the game board, with each cell being a character.
+Internally, levels will be a `vec<vec<vec<Cell>>>`, that is, a vector of sequential levels, each of which is a 2d vector representing the game board, with each cell being a character.
+If easier, this could also be a `vec<vec<string>>`.
+We need to determine if conversions back and forth between enums and strings are worth it or if it's easiest just to use strings/chars throughout.

 ### User interface front-end